dtighiltferhat/aws-devops-infrastructure-blueprint/README.md

 ## 📎 DevOps Case Study

-This project demonstrates how cloud infrastructure, automation, and CI/CD pipelines integrate to deliver reproducible, scalable AWS environments.
+This project demonstrates how cloud infrastructure, automation, and CI/CD pipelines integrate to deliver secure, reproducible, and scalable AWS environments.

 Designed to reflect real-world enterprise DevOps practices.